Program Dates: May 31– June 16, 2023

 Follow the adventure on Instagram at #TulaneLawParis

-Student may enroll in up to four credits during the Paris Program.
+Student may enroll in up to four credits for the Paris Program.

-Student who successfully complete two or more credit hours will receive the Institute’s Diploma, and those who complete an internship also receive the Institute’s Certificate.
-Course Schedule: All courses meet at Paris Dauphine, Monday-Friday at the following times.
-Please note that one three day weekend will be included in the schedule.
+Student who successfully complete two or more credit hours will receive the Institute’s Diploma, and those who complete a directed internship will receive the Institute’s Certificate.
+Course Schedule: All courses meet at the Center for Comparative Law, 28 rue St. Guillaume, Paris 75007, Monday-Friday from 9am-1pm.

-Please note that this schedule is tentative and subject to change.
+Please note that this schedule is subject to change..

 Login information for course materials are sent to students prior to the program.
 Printed copies will be available upon arrival in Paris.
 There is no need to print the materials before arriving in Paris.
 Materials are included in your tuition and fees.